Mugen-Houyou/Codeground-Backend/README.md

 ```

 Any message sent over this socket will be broadcast to the other participants in the same room.
+Each username must be unique within a room; attempts to join with an existing name will be rejected.

 ### Sample WebRTC Frontend